telerik/kendo-ui-builder/docs/getting-started/designer.md

 ---
-title: Kendo UI Designer Overview
+title: Getting Started with Kendo UI Designer
-page_title: Kendo UI Designer Overview | Kendo UI Builder
+page_title: Getting Started with Kendo UI Designer | Kendo UI Builder
-description: "The Kendo UI Designer application helps you design, build, and preview one-page web applications with responsive user interfaces for your business application projects."
+description: "Get started with the Kendo UI Designer tool for designing, building, and previewing one-page web applications with responsive user interfaces for business application projects."
-slug: overview_designer_kendouibuilder
+slug: getstarted_kuib
 position: 1
 ---

-# Kendo UI Designer
+# Getting Started with Kendo UI Designer

+Kendo UI Builder separates the user interface settings from the business logic of the project.
+The UI configuration options are delivered by the modules and views and are known under the common name of Kendo UI Designer.

 The Kendo UI Designer is part of the [Kendo UI® Builder by Progress®]({% slug overview_kendouibuilder %}).